 You're currently viewing Softcat.ie, would you like to continue?Yes, I want to view Softcat.ie

-Welcome to the October 2018 Patch Roundup, where we look at the latest updates from the main vendors released on Patch Tuesday, and dissect a few of the key releases.
-If you missed September’s updates, you can give them a read, here.
-Let’s get started…
+Welcome once again to the Patch Roundup, where we look at the latest updates from the main vendors released on Patch Tuesday and dissect a few of the key releases.
+Surprisingly, we got nothing from Adobe this month, so we’ll dig into some other vendors who have major releases.

 We would love to hear any comments you have about this article!